cjrentier/ION-API-Workflow/README.md

 ![image](https://user-images.githubusercontent.com/82956918/184338626-3bbfcf93-9c91-4f38-a474-aa521ed89a48.png)

 FYI: Drill Backs, Structures and Authorizations are not filled and used in this example.
+FYI: The calling application has first used another API (/Mingle/SocialService.Svc/User/Detail) to get its own PersonID, this will be used for the Notification distribution.

 ### Set Parameters activity
 The following parameters are set: